-City urged to save buildings
+City urged to help save historic buildings near arena

 Detroit — Community and preservation advocates are urging the City Council to consider the fate of two historic buildings next to a planned Red Wings arena before approving a rezoning plan for the project.

 It remains unclear whether the Ilitch family intends to save or destroy the two empty historic hotels in the footprint of the $450 million arena.